 Contributed by Beth Rush

 When the end of summer rolls around, people spend more time indoors.
 School stress starts again and work begins to feel a little overwhelming without the promise of getting outside for a fun activity every day.
 People search for ways to relieve stress and may turn to ideas that aren't the healthiest or safest for them.
-These five tips to reduce stress are natural methods to help decrease the amount of stress in your life and remind you that you can triumph over anything.
+These six tips to reduce stress are natural methods to help decrease the amount of stress in your life and remind you that you can triumph over anything.

 Going for a walk sounds easy, but it might be challenging for someone who is chronically stressed to get up and go when you feel like you’re ditching all your responsibilities at home.
 Still, walking can be good for your mental and physical health.
 It might not be the intense exercise you're used to, but it could be just the thing to convince your brain to rest.